-Shauna Lee Lange is the Founder of Lange Renderings, a Connecticut-based full-service illustration and design studio working in liturgical art advisory in sacred spaces, public places, and creative placemaking, established in 2006.
+Shauna Lee Lange is the Founder of Lange Institute, a Connecticut-based full-service illustration and design studio working in art advisory in sacred spaces, public places, and creative placemaking, established in 2006.

 Solo work exhibited in 2015 was in the field of neo-pointillism through hand-rendered abstract circles rendered in a concentration of numerous sizes, light effects, color harmonies, and interplay.
 Ongoing watercolors since 2012 are exacting, laborious, and fully concentrated methods with neo-pointillist (aboriginal-inspired) micro-circle fine art.
 The abstract work is clean, colorful, systematic, and serious, much after the Hiroyuki Doi school.
 With a concentration on interdependencies, sustainability, and systems thinking, the works explore and push color field theory.